The day to day cost involved in keeping a chinchilla is very little however there is a larger initial cost.

 First off is the cost of the chinchilla, which can vary widely depending on where you live and where you get the chinchilla from, and what color you choose.

 Besides the chinchilla itself, the cage is the most expensive item needed.
 A good quality sturdy cage may cost even more than the chinchilla.
 To cut costs, you can look for a used cage in good condition; just make sure to thoroughly clean it before use.
 Never sacrifice quality for cost!
 Also factor in any modifications the cage may need-new pans, wood shelves, or higher sides to keep litter in.
+A cage already appropriate for a chinchilla or two costs about $230 new.

 Every chinchilla should have a hide house of some sort.
 How many tunnels, hammocks, or other cage accessories you buy are up to you.
 The more toys the better!